-Jennifer Lucchino, RA, is Owner and Co-founder of inter*ARCHITECTURE, a design studio dedicated to the exploration and implementation of contemporary architectural expression through architecture, community involvement and development.
+Jennifer Lucchino, RA is an Adjunct Associate Professor in the School of Architecture.
+She is the owner and co-founder of inter*ARCHITECTURE, a design studio dedicated to the exploration and implementation of contemporary architectural expression through architecture, community involvement and development.

 In practice, Jennifer seeks to combine her knowledge of architecture and design with her passion for the arts, language and diverse cultures.
 Prior to founding inter*ARCHITECTURE, Jennifer's professional experience includes employment by the San Diego Padres as Architectural Advisor for Ballpark Planning (1999-2000), as well as employment at the Pittsburgh-based firms Damianosgroup and Astorino.
 During her tenure with these firms, Jennifer worked on such noted projects as the new ballpark for the San Diego Padres, The Chapel of the Holy Spirit in Vatican City and the Early Childhood Center at the Western Pennsylvania School for Blind Children.
 In addition, Jennifer consulted with the Mattress Factory on planning and design studies for their Office Expansion that was completed in Fall 2003.